Topics Map > Software

 Topics Map > Hardware

-This document outlines software setup procedures for your new SWTC-issued HP laptop.
+This document outlines software setup procedures for your new SWTC-issued HP laptop and support that accompanies the device.

 Welcome to Charger Tech 360 page.
 For additional information regarding the Charger Tech 360 including eligibility and registering to receive your device, please visit the Charger Tech 360 information page.

-With the Charger Tech 360 program, students receive a HP EliteBook 745 G6 laptop and a branded Targus Groove backpack.
-Your new HP laptop comes with a number of preinstalled software packages.
+With the Charger Tech 360 program, students receive a HP EliteBook laptop, a branded Targus Groove backpack, and technical support for the device.
+Your HP laptop comes with a number of preinstalled software packages.
 Click the guides and software below to learn about setup, use, and features.

 Support is only provided for software issued and used by Southwest Tech staff and students.
 We do not provide support, backup, or recovery options for personal software on school-issued laptops, or personal hardware components attached to school-issued laptops.
 This includes, but is not limited to: personal printers, phones, tablets, storage devices, game controllers, external keyboards & mice, optical media devices.